World Cup terms to know

 Offside: “When a player is closer to the opponent’s goal than the ball or the penultimate defender,” the Washington Post explains.

-Set piece: These can happen after play has stopped, the MLS team Orlando City Soccer Club says online.
+Set piece: These can occur after play has stopped, the MLS team Orlando City Soccer Club says online.

-Depending on the particular circumstances involved, a goal kick, corner kick, throw-in, free kick or a penalty kick can take place, during this time.
+Depending on the particular circumstances involved, a goal kick, corner kick, throw-in, free kick or a penalty kick can take place during this time.

 Throw-ins: This is when players throw the ball back onto the pitch.
 The IFAB explains online who gets to complete the move.